-- The importance of pre-attendance symptoms checks (details on symptoms of COVID-19 are available here). - Insistence that participants should follow Government guidance on self-isolation and not attend if they have symptoms of COVID-19, are self-isolating or if someone in their household or support bubble has symptoms of COVID-19 or tested positive for COVID-19 or if they are advised to self-isolate as part of the NHS Test and Trace service. - Preferred modes of transport to the venue. - The need for participants to arrive ready to play (arrive dressed in kit and leave venue in kit).

-- No changing or showering facilities will be available unless the person is disabled or has special needs that require the use of these facilities. - The requirement to follow the 'Rule of 6' (unless an exemption applies) and, irrespective of whether the activity is exempt from the Rule of 6, to help you manage capacity calculations. - Government guidance states that attendance by spectators and non-participating children should be avoided and minimised especially within indoor facilities.
+- The importance of pre-attendance symptoms checks (details on symptoms of COVID-19 are available here). - Insistence that participants should follow Government guidance on self-isolation and not attend if they have symptoms of COVID-19, are self-isolating or if someone in their household or support bubble has symptoms of COVID-19 or tested positive for COVID-19 or if they are advised to self-isolate as part of the NHS Test and Trace service. - Preferred modes of transport to the venue. - The need for participants to arrive ready to play (arrive dressed in kit and leave venue in kit). - No changing or showering facilities will be available unless the person is disabled or has special needs that require the use of these facilities. - The requirement to follow the 'Rule of 6' or other groups size restrictions (unless an exemption applies) and, irrespective of whether the activity is exempt from group size restrictions, to help you manage capacity calculations.
+Remember, in Tier 3 areas, adult 1:1 coaching is restricted to one player and one coach. - Government guidance states that attendance by spectators and non-participating children should be avoided and minimised especially within indoor facilities.
 If allowing spectators would present challenges to maintaining decided capacity levels, consider prohibiting spectators until further notice.
 If a person is disabled or has special needs that require the presence of a carer then their presence should be allowed.
 Making this clear to parents will help them prepare for waiting outside the venue if required.
-Please note that in areas with a Local COVID Alert Level of 2 (high) or 3 (very high), spectators are not allowed indoors except for supervision or safeguarding purposes. - Emergency contact details of parent/carer will be required.
+Please note that in Tier 2 and Tier 3 areas, spectators are not allowed indoors except for supervision or safeguarding purposes.

+• Emergency contact details of parent/carer will be required.